 According to Andrew Chen, Silicon Valley analyst, the average mobile app loses as much as 77% of its users just 3 days after the installation.

-Let’s move on to mobile game KPIs that will help you determine the success of your user acquisition campaigns and make better marketing decisions.
+Let’s move on to app marketing KPIs that will help you determine the success of your user acquisition campaigns and make better marketing decisions.

 Cost Per Install (CPI)

 Put simply, Cost Per Install, or CPC, is the price you pay when a user installs your mobile game after seeing an ad.
 It’s specific to paid UA campaigns for apps.

 CPIs vary depending on the platform (iOS, Android), country/region, ad format, and the genre of the game.
 The United States usually has the highest CPIs.

 CPCV stands for Cost Per Completed View, and as the name implies, it’s the cost you pay each time a user watches a video ad until the end.
 So unlike the CPI model, where you pay for an install, with CPCV, you pay for a completed view.

 It is calculated by dividing advertising cost with a completed video view.

 This is another popular pricing model used in mobile UA campaigns.
 In this case, you pay when a user clicks on your in-app ad.